Here is the complete text of interview questions and responses. Not all questions were asked of all participants.

 As a country, we are at a crossroads, just as we were 50 years ago.
 We should celebrate Brown on its golden anniversary, but our celebration will be a hollow one if we do not insist that our elected officials put an immediate end to the inadequate and unequal funding of public schools that serve poor children.

-NEA is marshaling its resources and mobilizing its members like never before to help realize the dream of Brown that every child in the United States have access to a quality public education.
+NEA is marshaling its resources and mobilizing its members like never before to help realize the dream of Brown that every child in the United States has access to a quality public education.

 Juan Williams: Public confidence in public schools, especially big city schools that serve minority students, is low.
 I think we are entering a period when race and class combine to determine your educational outlook.